Tru Calling

 Tru Calling is an American supernatural drama television series which aired on Fox.
 Original episodes aired between October 30, 2003, and April 21, 2005; however, the final episode was shown in other territories before it was aired in the United States due to lower-than-anticipated ratings.

 The show starred Eliza Dushku as Tru Davies, a twenty-two-year-old medical school student who takes a job at the city morgue when her internship falls through.
-When the corpse of a deceased woman seems to awaken and asks for her help, Tru discovers that she has the incredible power to relive that day in order to try to prevent that death.
-Over the course of the series, Tru struggles to keep her secret, juggle her responsibilities with her complicated personal life, and learn to control her power.
+When the corpse of a deceased woman seems to awaken and asks for her help, Tru discovers that she has the incredible power to relive that day to try to prevent that death.
+As the series progresses, Tru must master her time-bending gift while juggling the demands of her job and the chaos of her personal life—all while digging into the enigmatic family secrets that haunt her past.

 Created by Jon Harmon Feldman, the show was produced by Original Film, Oh That Gus!, Inc., and 20th Century Fox Television.

 Series overview

 Tru is aided by her boss, Davis (Zach Galifianakis), who acts as a sort of guide and mentor, who is later revealed to have known about Tru's mother (who was, apparently, the last person to receive the "calling" before her daughter), her best friend Lindsey (A.J.
 Cook), who doesn't know Tru's secret, and her impulsive, good-natured and bumbling younger brother Harrison (Shawn Reaves).
 Tru keeps her secret from her boyfriends, as well as her sister Meredith (Jessica Collins), who has a drug problem.

 Halfway through the first season, Tru's life gets much more complicated when she meets Jack Harper (Jason Priestley), a man who shares Tru's abilities but who works to preserve what he sees as the hand of Fate by ensuring that the people Tru tries to help stay dead, though the series was canceled before the conclusion of their struggle was written.
 In the first-season finale, it is revealed that Tru's father knows Jack Harper and that he had played a similarly antagonistic role versus Tru's mother, terminating her by hiring a hitman to kill her, though neither Harrison nor Tru found out.

 The second season does not feature Tru's best friend Lindsey nor her sister Meredith, whose characters are not mentioned.
-This season has Tru juggling medical school and her live-saving ability, while Jack aims to foil her attempts at every turn.
+This season has Tru juggling medical school and her life-saving ability, while Jack aims to foil her attempts at every turn.